verge-io/docs/docs/kb/posts/vmware-backup-dr-guide.md

 The following strategies are recommended to mitigate potential risks posed by using the CBT feature:

 1. As a VMware customer/user, stay abreast of known issues and apply available updates and patches as they become available.
 In the past, there have been bugs involving the CBT feature, for which VMware has provided patches to fix known CBT defects.
-2. Although VergeIO stores all backups in the vSAN such that they are stand-alone (any backup, including differential, can be used directly and does not rely on another backup for restore operations), a prudent backup strategy will include a schedule of both Full backups and Differential backups in between.
+2. Although VeregOS stores all backups in the vSAN such that they are stand-alone (any backup, including differential, can be used directly and does not rely on another backup for restore operations), a prudent backup strategy will include a schedule of both Full backups and Differential backups in between.
 For example, a common schedule used by many organizations is to run a Full backup weekly or twice weekly and differentials on days in between.
 3. When possible, use Full-Thick Provisioned backup for those that are intended for long-term retention.
 <br>
 [Get vergeOS license keys](https://www.verge.io/test-drive){ target="_blank" .md-button }